1. Plan

 LatchLoop is an all-in-one, multiplayer workspace for coding and general agents: an agent-native editable task is the shared source of intent, while the built-in editor and terminal, preview and element inspector, diff and pull-request review, PR questions and change requests, direct merge controls, teammate approvals, plugins, artifacts, agent apps, and automation keep the complete lifecycle in one platform.
 Rather than treating the agent as an autonomous engineer operating apart from the team, LatchLoop is designed for human-directed, attributed collaboration from the initial brief through implementation, approval, and merge.

 LatchLoop starts with a collaborative, document-style task rather than an empty chat box.
 A teammate can use Ask to clarify the requirement, append the plan to the task, attach files or images, and then Build with LatchLoop’s model-agnostic harness, Codex, or Claude Code.
-Cloud coding runs are confined to their assigned task branches; the standard coding flow commits changes and opens a pull request by default.
-Approved local work can have broader access.
+Every paid plan includes cloud-sandbox hours, and teams can run as many cloud tasks concurrently as needed; each cloud coding run is confined to its assigned task branch.
+The standard coding flow commits changes and opens a pull request by default.
 Teammates can steer the run, edit the task, review the diff, and continue from desktop, web, or mobile.

 LatchLoop is designed around collaboration rather than the metaphor of an autonomous employee.
 Its task editor, Ask-to-plan flow, visible to-dos, teammate messages, steerable runs, local tools, and review checkpoints keep human taste and judgment active at every layer of work.